Skip to content

 nano hello.txt

-Add a new line at the bottom:
+Add this line at the bottom of the file:

 PS: The pantry is fully stocked.